Checker shadow illusion

-The checker shadow illusion is an optical illusion published by Edward H. Adelson, professor of vision science at MIT in 1995.
+The checker shadow illusion is an optical illusion published by Edward H. Adelson, professor of vision science at MIT, in 1995.
+It demonstrates the context-dependent nature of human color perception.

 Description

 The image depicts a checkerboard with light and dark squares, partly shadowed by another object.
 The optical illusion is that the area labeled A appears to be a darker color than the area labeled B. However, within the context of the two-dimensional image, they are of identical brightness, i.e., they would be printed with identical mixtures of ink, or displayed on a screen with pixels of identical color.

 Related illusions

-Whilst being one of the most well-known contrast illusions, there are similar effects which cause two regions of identical color to appear differently depending on context:
+While Adelson's checker shadow illusion is one of the most well-known contrast illusions, there are similar effects which cause two regions of identical color to appear differently depending on context: